 We seek strategic engagement with our partners, and support organizations and programs that offer opportunities to engage Genmab employees as well as those that align with our Diversity, Equity & Inclusion (DE&I) efforts.

-In 2021, we will accept grant proposals by invitation only.
+Currently, we are accepting proposals by invitation only.

 Our Response to COVID-19